 Business Initialization

-Sometimes, we need to perform some business initialization after the process starts.
-This initialization is only performed once during the process lifecycle, such as setting up a timer or initializing database connections after the process starts.
-In the following sections, we will explain how to achieve this.
+Sometimes we need to perform some business initialization after the process starts.
+This initialization only executes once during the lifecycle of the process, such as setting up a timer or initializing a database connection after the process starts.
+We will explain this below.

 Principle

-According to the explanation in the Execution Process section, webman loads the classes set in config/bootstrap.php (including config/plugin/*/*/bootstrap.php) after the process starts, and executes the start method of these classes.
-We can add our business code to the start method to complete the business initialization after the process starts.
+According to the Execution Flow description, webman will load the classes set in config/bootstrap.php (including config/plugin/*/*/bootstrap.php) after the process starts and execute the start method of the classes.
+We can add business logic in the start method to complete the business initialization operation after the process starts.

-Let's say we want to create a timer that reports the memory usage of the current process periodically.
-We'll name this class MemReport.
+Suppose we want to create a timer to report the current memory usage of the process regularly; we will name this class MemReport.

 Execute Command